SourajitaDewasi/OperatingSystem/README.md

 and then back from inside to outside servicing requests.
 This algorithm is simple and easy to understand.
 LOOK algorithm have no starvation.
 This algorithm is better than FCFS and SCAN Scheduling algorithm .

+4. SCAN algorithm : Go from the outside to inside servicing requests till 0 and then back from inside to outside servicing requests.
+This algorithm is simple and easy to understand.
+CAN algorithm have no starvation.
+This algorithm is better than FCFS Scheduling algorithm.